laravel-json-api/docs/1.0/schemas/relationships.md

 BelongsTo::make('author')->cannotEagerLoad()
 ```

-For more detail, see the [Include Paths chapter.](./include-paths.md)
+For more detail, see the [Eager Loading chapter.](./eager-loading.md)

 ## Sparse Fields